 Placental abruption is more common among women who smoke use narcotic drugs, drinks alcohol, during pregnancy.

 Mostly reported placental abruption is found to occur during the last trimester of pregnancy.
 The symptoms of placental abruption are:

 Placental abruption can be graded into three as follows:

 Diagnosing of placental abruption mainly depends upon how severe your symptoms and abruption are.
-Your doctor rely on following symptoms to diagnose placental abruption even if the bleeding is concealed.
-When placental abruption is suspected your doctor will go for an ultra sound.
+Your doctor relies on the following signs to diagnose placental abruption, even if the bleeding is concealed.
+When placental abruption is suspected, your doctor will go for an ultrasound.
 The heart rate of your baby will be monitored.
 Declining heart rate indicates placental abruption.
 Your blood pressure will be monitored.
-Your blood pressure tends to decline when you undergoes placental abruption due to the loss of blood.
+Your blood pressure tends to decline when you undergo placental abruption due to the loss of blood.

 Your doctor will weigh up the risk of worsening abruption against the risk of premature birth.
 Trust your doctor and go according to his plan.

 Complications can arise at any point during pregnancy.
 You should be aware of the warning signals of various possible complications.
 This will help you to seek medical attention at the right time.
-For almost all possible complications that may arise during pregnancy, remedies are also there if diagnosed in the right time.
+For almost all possible complications that may arise during pregnancy, remedies are also there if diagnosed at the right time.
 Even a little discomfort during pregnancy can be the beginning of a life-threatening complication.
 Rather than worrying and being afraid about all the usual discomforts that arise during pregnancy, you should watch out if the uneasiness is progressing.
 Progressing discomfort always should be brought into the notice of your doctor.

 With a rich experience in pregnancy and parenting, our team of experts create insightful, well-curated, and easy-to-read content for our to-be-parents and parents at all stages of parenting.Read more.